Natural vs. Synthetic Rubber vs Plastics: Top Differences and Why You Should Go Natural

 Where does synthetic rubber come from, then?
 In scientific terms, synthetic rubber is produced by turning monomers into specific polymers.
 Manufacturers typically start with petroleum and perform chemical processes and formulas that create synthetic rubber.
 Keep in mind that there are several types of synthetic rubber, so the manufacturing process varies.

 Natural rubber and synthetic rubber each have their own pros and cons, so they’re often used for different products and purposes.
-These can vary, of course, but you’ll most often find natural rubber in:

-• Fabrics and clothing
+• Fabrics and clothing (textiles e.g. YULASTIC 100% biobased filaments)

-• Medical devices
+• Medical devices (gloves, condoms, catheters)

-• Children’s toys and pacifiers
+• Children and dog toys and pacifiers

 • Balloons

-• Wetsuits
+• Wetsuits (neoprene or chloroprene rubber)

 • Chemical-protective garments